 Now you know how to clean a chicken coop, a scheduled routine can guarantee a healthy flock but must be modified to the flock’s requirements by frequent monitoring the chickens and coop conditions.
 If you’re a newbie to backyard flock, this detailed schedule will help you start.

-If the schedule and plan above are followed, a twice-yearly deep clean may often be done in a matter of hours.
+If the schedule and plan above are followed, a twice-yearly deep clean can typically be completed within a few hours, though the exact time required will depend on the size and condition of your coop.
 General cleaning is most effective in the autumn or spring season when the climate is favorable.

 5 Effective Tips On Cleaning The Chicken Coop